quicwg/datagram/draft-pauly-quic-datagram.md

 # IANA Considerations

-This document registers a new value in the QUIC Transport Parameters:
+This document registers a new value in the QUIC Transport Parameter Registry:

 Value: